GowthamJ-05/pctf_25/writeup.md

 - the offset at which the string that we control is present
 - the GOT address of putc and printf() and init() address as well as value at the GOT address of system().

-the offset can be found using GDB (use `handle SIGALRM nostop noprint` to ignore the SIGALARM)
+The offset can be found using GDB (use `handle SIGALRM nostop noprint` to ignore the SIGALARM)

 ![image](includes/images/offset.png)

-the offset is found to be 6 as the `ABCD`(0x44434241) appears at the 6 the position.
+The offset is found to be 6 as the `ABCD`(0x44434241) appears at the 6 the position.

 Using Ghidra we get the GOT address of putc = `0x00404048`and printf = `0x00404020` and init() function = `0x00401448` .
 Value at the GOT address of system = `0x00401060`.